gitlabhq/gitlab-runner/docs/configuration/autoscale.md

     (...)
 ```

-At the beginning, when no builds are queued, GitLab Runner starts two machines
+At the beginning, when no jobs are queued, GitLab Runner starts two machines
 (`IdleCount = 2`), and sets them in _Idle_ state.
 Notice that we have also set
 `IdleTime` to 30 minutes (`IdleTime = 1800`).

-Now, let's assume that 5 builds are queued in GitLab CI.
-The first 2 builds are
+Now, let's assume that 5 jobs are queued in GitLab CI.
+The first 2 jobs are
 sent to the _Idle_ machines of which we have two.
 GitLab Runner now notices that
 the number of _Idle_ is less than `IdleCount` (`0 < 2`), so it starts 2 new
 machines.
-Then, the next 2 builds from the queue are sent to those newly created
+Then, the next 2 jobs from the queue are sent to those newly created
 machines.
 Again, the number of _Idle_ machines is less than `IdleCount`, so
-GitLab Runner starts 2 new machines and the last queued build is sent to one of
+GitLab Runner starts 2 new machines and the last queued job is sent to one of
 the _Idle_ machines.

 We now have 1 _Idle_ machine, so GitLab Runner starts another 1 new machine to
 satisfy `IdleCount`.
-Because there are no new builds in queue, those two
+Because there are no new jobs in queue, those two
 machines stay in _Idle_ state and GitLab Runner is satisfied.

 ---

 **This is what happened:**
-We had 2 machines, waiting in _Idle_ state for new builds.
-After the 5 builds
+We had 2 machines, waiting in _Idle_ state for new jobs.
+After the 5 jobs
 where queued, new machines were created, so in total we had 7 machines.
 Five of
-them were running builds, and 2 were in _Idle_ state, waiting for the next
+them were running jobs, and 2 were in _Idle_ state, waiting for the next
-builds.
+jobs.

 The algorithm will still work in the same way; GitLab Runner will create a new
-_Idle_ machine for each machine used for the build execution until `IdleCount`
+_Idle_ machine for each machine used for the job execution until `IdleCount`
 is satisfied.
 Those machines will be created up to the number defined by
 `limit` parameter.
 If GitLab Runner notices that there is a `limit` number of
-total created machines, it will stop autoscaling, and new builds will need to
+total created machines, it will stop autoscaling, and new jobs will need to
-wait in the build queue until machines start returning to _Idle_ state.
+wait in the job queue until machines start returning to _Idle_ state.

 In the above example we will always have two idle machines.
 The `IdleTime`
 applies only when we are over the `IdleCount`, then we try to reduce the number